aijaz/blog/content/posts/2016/08/2016-08-31-a-very-chicago-picture.markdown

 thumbnailWidth: 384
 ---

-How many Chicago cliches can you find here?
+How many Chicago motifs can you find here?

 I see: